 What prompted you to go back to your doctor?

 I was snoring heavily for the past year, which had been bothering my husband, keeping him awake.
 The last straw was when I went to have a facial with a girlfriend recently.
 We were talking then I noticed she was giggling.
 I asked why, and she said I had just suddenly fallen asleep and started snoring.

-I went back to my doctor and told him I thought I had sleep apnoea and wanted to be tested!
-He gave me a referral to go to a sleep lab for a test to determine if I had sleep apnoea.
-After the test, the physician there told me I had severe sleep apnoea.
+I went back to my doctor and told him I thought I had sleep apnea and wanted to be tested!
+He gave me a referral to go to a sleep lab for a test to determine if I had sleep apnea.
+After the test, the physician there told me I had severe sleep apnea.
 Apparently in one hour I was waking up 30 times — that was once every two minutes!
 It’s like I was doing marathons through the night.
 And I wasn’t even aware of it.
 It’s unconscious waking.

 "Now I wake up feeling fresh, and the dark rings under my eyes have nearly gone.
 I didn’t know what sleep was until I started using my equipment."